 One of the best image editing programs available right now happens to be free.
-The Nik Collection by Google is a desktop photo editing software that was recently declared free of charge earlier this year.
+Theis a desktop photo editing software that was recently declared free of charge earlier this year.
 Today, the Nik Collection makes available over 55 filters that do everything from old camera and film simulation, to image sharpening, noise reduction, and basic retouching and correcting of photos.
 Of these many filters, there are 5 within the Color Efex Pro 4 toolset that are particularly useful for landscape photos.
 This article will highlight these essential filters and why they are so valuable.

 Note that all tools and filters within the Nik Collection contain certain points that can be individually controlled to apply the filter effect as little, or as much, as you desire.
 You can also add the effects of several different filters, so be sure to play around with as many as possible to achieve the look you’re after.

 Have a photo that needs higher levels of contrast without sacrificing detail?
 The Nik Pro Contrast filter tackles this problem with three filter settings that you can tinker with.

 - Correct Color Cast reduces any inherent color cast in an image, such as the orange hue the sunrise casts onto the water below.

 - Dynamic Contrast delivers the most pop by boosting contrast in flat areas of the photo.
 The latter feature is also demonstrated in the Polarization After photo below.

 For landscape photographers, the circular polarizer is a must-have glass filter that enhances blue skies and reduces water glare.
 It is often said that the effects of a polarizer can’t be replicated in post-production.
 But Color Efex Pro 4 offers a pretty impressive Polarization effect that can be applied to any photo, even if it was taken without a glass circular polarizer.